 S-lab offers modules to introduce and bolster concepts, skills, and strategies fundamental to the successful development of sustainability-related projects and research.
-Modules are comprised of a suite of 2 - 3 hour workshops with preparatory online content where students gain involved, hands-on experience.
+Modules are comprised of a suite of 2 - 3 hour workshops with preparatory online content where students gain in-depth and hands-on experience.
 After completing the modules, students will have the opportunity to apply what they learned to their own projects in S-lab.

 About the Modules